netliferesearch/promptfinder/README.md

 **Recent Accomplishments:**

-- ✅ **Unit Tests Updated & Passing:** All tests have been adapted for ES Modules and Firebase v9 SDK.
+- ✅ **Unit Tests Updated & Passing:** All tests in the main `/tests` system have been adapted for ES Modules and Firebase v9 SDK.
 A global Jest mock for `js/firebase-init.js` ensures all test files use the same mock for Firebase services, and all 61 tests now pass reliably.
+Redesign-specific test files have been removed as part of project maintenance.
+- ✅ **Unit Tests Updated & Passing:** All tests in the main `/tests` system have been adapted for ES Modules and Firebase v9 SDK.
+A global Jest mock for `js/firebase-init.js` ensures all test files use the same mock for Firebase services, and all 61 tests now pass reliably.
+Redesign-specific test files have been removed as part of project maintenance.
 - ✅ **Firestore Security Rules:** Implemented robust data protection.
 - ✅ **Cloud Functions for Aggregation:** Implemented server-side calculation for `averageRating`, `totalRatingsCount`, and `favoritesCount`.